 1.7: Pain + Reflection = Progress

-In any case, you gotta run through pain or it means you’re not living to your full potential.
+In any case, you must run through the pain or it means you’re not living to your full potential.

-My Note: To read more on a positive spirit of learning, Sometimes You Win Sometimes You Learn is a great book.
+To read more about a positive spirit of learning, Sometimes You Win Sometimes You Learn is a great book.

 - Embrace Tough Love

 What Rai Dalio wants to give people around them is not what they want, which ultimately makes them weaker.

 He wants to give them the strength to deal with reality to get what they want by themselves, which ultimately makes them strong and independent.

 Ray Dalio says that people who stop at the first high level consequences get duped by nature and rarely achieve their goals.

 Translated into normal parlance, this is a bit of a more obvious point, and it says that not exercising and eating sugar, for example, have great first order consequences, but bad second and third consequences.